eliz-liu/MS_Informatics_Capstone/README.md

 check out Code.ipynb for how I did it

 check out the pdfs if you want to read the results (it's a lot of reading tho).

+edit: Code.ipynb is not showing up correctly so I added notebook_code.txt if you want a preview.